Watch: Student Summer Program Collage

 Contact Volunteer Services

-To find out more about our programs and opportunities or to learn how you can become a Cleveland Clinic Junior Ambassador at our Main Campus, please submit a request below or call Kevin Phipps at 216.445.4156.
+To find out more about our programs and opportunities or to learn how you can become a Cleveland Clinic Junior Ambassador at our Main Campus in Cleveland, Ohio, please submit a request below or call Kevin Phipps at 216.445.4156.

 Submit a Request